 What’s Edge AI got to do with video analytics?

 Organizations rely on data more than ever before, and this growing need for data has highlighted the importance and complexity of IT architecture.

 Today, businesses are becoming data-driven enterprises.
 With the rise of big data and internet of things (IoT) devices, organizations face unprecedented growth in the number of data touch points used in a given application.

-For example, capturing input from various endpoints (such as IoT sensors and cameras) increases the volume of data that needs to be processed, stored, and managed.
+For example, capturing input from various endpoints (such as IoT sensors and Edge AI cameras) increases the volume of data that needs to be processed, stored, and managed.

 This, combined with the advent of AI applications and high-definition cameras, means that video analytics is collecting more data than ever.

 Unfortunately, when all this data is processed in the cloud, it can result in bandwidth shortages and delays that can prove detrimental in certain use cases like those involving security.